 For landscaping, azaleas add pops of color in the spring and summer months, bringing life to your home.
 For gardening, azaleas do not attract bees, so if you have an allergy to bee stings, this may be a good choice of shrub for you.

-No matter the reason, azaleas are an ideal shrub to plant, so it is important to know as much as possible regarding pruning azaleas.
+No matter the reason, they are an ideal shrub to plant, so it is important to know as much as possible regarding azalea bush pruning.

 So, let’s find out how and when to trim, prune, and cut back azaleas.